In order to get an answer to that question, let’s first take a look at protein itself.

 Vegetarian sources noted earlier

-Now, there are a million different brands of protein and many are marketed with so much hype that it’s like the copywriters were hyperventilating while they were writing.
+Now, there are a million different brands of protein and many are marketed and hyped.
+It can be hard to choose.

 Well, I’ve tried many different protein powders, and I recommend LEGION WHEY+, Healthy ‘n Fit’s 100% Egg Protein, and Optimum Nutrition’s Natural Casein.
 For a vegan/vegetarian powder, I like Sunwarrior’s Raw Vegan product.